 Defining what makes a mom great is a complicated undertaking.
 No mother — or human, for that matter — is perfect all the time.
 Keeping that in mind and in honor of Mother’s Day, Rotten Tomatoes made a list of some of our favorite fictional TV moms.

-We’ve included some obvious recent choices like characters from Jane the Virgin and Parenthood — programs that, in their very premise, address the concept of parentage and what that means to different people.
-We’ve also included older series like Leave It to Beaver — series that may not seem as relevant in a world in which many moms juggle career with home life, but that still shaped the role for a generation of viewers.
-And there are also shows that aren’t necessarily about motherhood all the time, but have certainly offered some thoughts on the subject; Game of Thrones’ Daenerys Targaryen, for example, will fiercely protect and avenge her “children,” and Catelyn Stark made the ultimate sacrifice in doing so.
-(No, Cersei — just no.)
+We’ve included some obvious recent choices like characters from The Handmaid’s Tale and Parenthood — programs that, in their very premise, address the concept of devotion to one’s children and what that means to different people.
+We’ve also included older series like Leave It to Beaver — series that may not seem as relevant in a world in which many moms juggle career with home life but that still shaped the role for a generation of viewers.
+And there are also shows that aren’t necessarily about motherhood all the time but have certainly offered some thoughts on the subject; Game of Thrones’ Daenerys Targaryen, for example, got too Icarian in what started as a quest to fiercely protect and avenge her dragon “children,” and Catelyn Stark made the ultimate sacrifice in protecting her human ones.
+(The series’ prequel, House of the Dragons, however, is almost solely about maternal sacrifices).

 #1